Fatheed7/nibble-kitchen/README.md

     - The sort-by box is located in the top right of the products section on screen sizes above 768px width, and in the centre below 768px width.
     - Clicking on the box displays the sorting options available to the user.
       ![Sort By Box Image](readme_content/sorting.png)
+    - Within `views.py`, an if statement is present to check if the sortkey contains `desc`.
+If `desc` is present, `nulls_last=True` is appended to the end of the search term to ensure products with ratings are shown before products with no ratings.

 #